Living Trust Form, Free Download 2026

 When Do You Need a Living Trust?

-You own real property, investment accounts, or other substantial assets and want to avoid the time, expense, and public nature of probate court proceedings by transferring ownership to a trust that distributes assets privately according to your instructions upon your death.
+You own real property, investment accounts, or other substantial assets and want to avoid the time, expense, and public nature of probate court proceedings.
+A living trust form lets you transfer ownership to a trust that distributes assets privately according to your instructions upon your death.

-You want to establish a comprehensive estate plan that provides for seamless management of your assets if you become mentally incapacitated due to illness, injury, or cognitive decline — a properly funded living trust allows your successor trustee to step in immediately without court intervention.
+You want to establish a complete estate plan that provides uninterrupted management of your assets if you become mentally incapacitated due to illness, injury, or cognitive decline, a properly funded living trust allows your successor trustee to step in immediately without court intervention.

 You own property in multiple states and want to avoid ancillary probate proceedings in each state where property is located.
 A living trust that holds out-of-state real property eliminates the need to open probate in every jurisdiction, saving your beneficiaries significant legal fees and delays.